tristanMatthias/honesto-code-test/README.md

-# Honesto - Citrus Byte Code Test
+# Honesto - Code Test completed mid 2018

 Repository for [http://honesto-test.herokuapp.com](http://honesto-test.herokuapp.com)

-This project is a code test for Citrusbyte.
+This project is a code test for a company I applied for mid 2018.
 The app is built with Typescript, React, Webpack and Origami as an API platform.

 ## Requirements
 - Node.js